St George's Day (film)

 St George's Day is a 2012 British gangster film.
 It is directed by Frank Harper and stars Harper, Craig Fairbrass, Charles Dance, Vincent Regan, Dexter Fletcher, Nick Moran and Keeley Hazell.

 Plot

-Infamous cousins Micky Mannock (Frank Harper) and Ray Collishaw (Craig Fairbrass) run London's top firm.
+Cousins Micky Mannock (Frank Harper) and Ray Collishaw (Craig Fairbrass) run London's top firm.
 But their supremacy in the capital's gangster underworld is threatened when they lose a drug shipment belonging to the Russian Mafia.
-The stakes could not be higher as they plan an audacious heist in Berlin.
-If successful, this could pay off their debts and set them up for life.
+They plan a heist in Berlin while, if successful, could pay off their debts and set them up for life.
 Hiding out among an English super-firm gearing up for a massive showdown as the 3 Lions play Germany on St. George's Day, their gang have just one shot at the job.
-But with the cops and Russians on their trail, the last thing they need is a grass (snitch) in the ranks.
+But with the police and Russians on their trail, the last thing they need is a informant in the ranks.